itaybou/WEKA-AWS-Hadoop-EMR-MapReduce-Hebrew-Syntactic-Similarity-Classification/README.md

 ## Communication And Statistics:

-Using the python script in the statistics directory the following statstics charts were produced from the output log-files:
+Comparing the communication and input-output/bytes statistics from both of the expirementes performed (1 corpus file vs. 15 corpus files) and using the python script in the statistics directory the following statstics charts were produced from the output log-files:

 ### Using 1 File from the Google English Syntactic Biarcs corpus
 Total lexemes read from corpus: 217575117 (```count(L)```)
 Total features read from corpus: 227636582 (```count(F)```)

-Total number of word-pairs classified in the golden standard: 13254
+Total number of word-pairs classified in the golden standard: 13176

 #### Input Output Records Statistics:
 ![2-File Input Output Records Statistics](https://github.com/itaybou/WEKA-AWS-Hadoop-EMR-MapReduce-Syntactic-Similarity-Classification/blob/main/statistics/1files-input-output.png)